RoboSense-LiDAR/rs_driver/doc/howto/08_online_lidar_advanced_topics.md

  The RoboSense LiDAR may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.

-This document illustrates how to configure the driver in each case.
++ This document illustrates how to configure the driver in each case.

+   Before configure `rs_driver`, first find out what case the LiDAR is.
+Please refer to [How to configure rs_driver by PCAP file](./11_how_to_configure_by_pcap_file.md).

++ Even if all configure are correct, some system settings may block `rs_driver` to receive MOSP/DIFOP packets.
+This document also list them.